top of page

 What causes plantar fasciitis?

-Plantar fasciitis is caused when the load that the plantar fascia has to work against is too high, causing it to develop micro-tears and inflammation.
+Plantar fasciitis is caused when the load that the plantar fascia has to work against is too high, causing it to strain and become injured.

 The injury can happen suddenly or over time through repetitive strain.